Rockies vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- The Diamondbacks will hand the ball to Ryne Nelson (1-2) for his 11th start of the season.
+- The Diamondbacks will send Zac Gallen (6-2) to the mound for his 12th start this season.

 |Opponent